 The Company expenses the costs associated with start-up activities and organization costs associated with its development or reopening of hotels and significant attractions as incurred.
+The Company's preopening costs during 2019 include costs associated with Ole Red Gatlinburg, which opened in March 2019, costs associated with the opening of Gaylord Rockies, which opened on a fully operational basis in January 2019, and costs associated with the ongoing expansion at Gaylord Palms, which is scheduled to be completed in summer 2021.
 The Company's preopening costs during 2018 include costs associated with an expansion of the guest rooms and convention space at Gaylord Texan, which opened in May 2018, costs associated with Ole Red Nashville, which opened in May 2018, and costs associated with SoundWaves, an indoor/outdoor luxury waterpark at Gaylord Opryland, the indoor portion of which opened in December 2018.
-The